PATCH! {P}sychometrics-{A}ssis{T}ed Ben{CH}marking of Large Language Models against Human Populations: A Case Study of Proficiency in 8th Grade Mathematics: Preliminaries

 \subsection{Item Response Theory}

-IRT refers to a family of mathematical models that describe the functional relationship between responses to a test item, the test item's characteristics (e.g., item difficulty and discriminativeness) and test taker's standing on the latent construct being measured (e.g., proficiency)~\citep{standards2014}.
-Unlike classical test theory and current LLM benchmarks, which focus on the total or mean score of a test, IRT models takes into account the characteristics of both the items and the individuals being assessed, offering advantages like more accurate estimation of test takers' proficiency, and item quality diagnostics.
-As such, IRT models have gained widespread adoption in various fields, including education, psychology, and healthcare, where precise measurement and assessment are crucial.
+Item response theory (IRT) refers to a family of mathematical models that describe the functional relationship between responses to a test item, the test item's characteristics (e.g., item difficulty and discrimination) and test taker's standing on the latent construct being measured (e.g., academic proficiency)~\cite{standards2014}.
+Unlike classical test theory and current LLM benchmarks, which focus on the total or mean score of a test, IRT models takes into account the characteristics of both the items and the individuals (and models) being assessed, offering advantages like item quality diagnostics and more accurate estimation of test takers' proficiency.
+As such, IRT models have gained widespread adoption in various fields, including education, psychology, and healthcare, where trustworthy measurement and assessment are crucial.

-We describe below three fundamental IRT models suitable for different types of test items: the 3-parameter logistic (3PL) model for multiple choice items scored as either incorrect or correct, the 2-parameter logistic (2PL) model for open-ended response items scored as either incorrect or correct, as well as the generalized partial credit (GPC) model for open-ended response items scored as either incorrect, partially correct, or correct.
+We describe below three fundamental IRT models suitable for different types of test items: the 3-parameter logistic (3PL) model for multiple choice items scored as either incorrect or correct, the 2-parameter logistic (2PL) model for open-ended response items scored as either incorrect or correct, as well as the generalised partial credit (GPC) model for open-ended response items scored as either incorrect, partially correct, or correct.

-The 3PL model gives the probability that a test taker, whose proficiency is characterized by the latent variable $\theta$, will respond correctly to item $i$:
+The 3PL model gives the probability that a test taker, whose proficiency is characterised by the latent variable $\theta$, will respond correctly to item $i$: